MUSTAFA-A-KHAN/DSA/dsa-java/docs/Arrays.md

 Two important concepts related to arrays are length and size.
 This document also explains these concepts and their usage in different contexts, with a focus on Java.

+`length`: This is a property of the array object, used to determine the total number of elements the array can hold.

 ### Length Property

 #### Definition